openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 4. Namespace Labeling for Exceptions:

 - Namespace Administrators are tasked with applying specific labels to their namespaces if exemptions to the default scheduling policies are warranted.
-This procedure enables selected workloads within these namespaces to bypass the standard restrictions by tolerating the designated NoExecute taints (should be performed on control plane nodes for control plane protection - should be performed on special node groups if that is what needs to be protected).
+This procedure enables selected workloads within these namespaces to bypass the standard restrictions by tolerating the designated NoExecute taints (should be performed on control plane owned namespaces for control plane protection - should be performed on special node group namespaces if that is what needs to be protected).

 ```
-oc label <NAMESPACE_NAME> default openshift.io/control-plane-namespace=true
+oc label <NAMESPACE_NAME> openshift.io/control-plane-namespace=true
 ```

 5. Pod Scheduling Attempt: